digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     git add -A && git commit -am "Adding the Flux CD Source component"
     ```
-5. Next we create the path in the git repository where we store our applications deployment yaml files.
-As an example we will create a simple busybox deployment.
-Then we build the `Kustomize` resource and commit the changes:
+4. Next, we create the path in the Git repository where we store our applications deployment YAML files.
+For example, we will create a simple busybox deployment.
+Then, we build the `Kustomize` resource and commit the changes:

     ```bash
     APPS_PATH="./apps/busybox"